yongish/tippy/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Add a light/dark color theme to the settings view.
+In viewWillAppear, update views with the correct theme colors.

 ## Video Walkthrough